 Philippines Humanitarian – this Salt Lake City-based nonprofit works in the Philippines to increase access to education by sponsoring children and serving as teachers in the area.

-Utah Sister Cities Coalition – this nonprofit works to increase global awareness through education and hosting international dignitaries.
+Salt Lake Chamber of Commerce Sister Cities Program – this nonprofit works to increase global awareness through education and hosting international dignitaries.
 These connections work to increase international trade, cooperation, business, educational exchange, humanitarian service, and more.

 A few of Utah’s sister cities include, but are not limited to: Hof, Germany; Chiayi City, Taiwan; Meissen, Germany; Ada, Ghana; Piedras Negras, Coahuila, Mexico; Moscow, Russia; Yunnan Province, China; and more.

 Charity Beyond Borders – this nonprofit based in Ogden works to provide basic health care and health education to poverty-stricken communities throughout the world, specifically in Ghana.
-Over one hundred students and physicians have, thus far, spent time in Ghana conducting medical assessments and teaching in medical health programs.
+Over one hundred students and physicians have, thus far, spent time in Ghana conducting medical assessments and teaching in medical health programs.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Utah-Based Organizations Dedicated to Promoting International Relations